When Graduate School Is Worth It

 Look into online programs offered through public schools such as Pennsylvania State University’s World Campus, 97 percent of whose students are already working in the field as they study, and, therefore, can make up the difference in cost.

 Those desiring the full university experience should also consider the prestige factor.

-Where you go to school matters, especially in business and law schools.
+Where you go to school matters, especially in business and law.
 Comparing Wharton with a “low-level” school could mean a difference of hundreds of thousands of dollars in potential future pay.
 Wharton MBA graduates command $125,000 per year.
-Compare that to a smaller, lesser known schools like Willamette University’s Atkinson Graduate School of Management where the average salary is only $51,466.

 Realistically, there is some value in almost any graduate school.
-This is true for people who are looking for jobs that require a specialized education.
-It’s also true for those who want to move up in their careers, or who plan to change directions without needing another four-year undergraduate degree.
+This is true for people who are looking for jobs that require a specialized education, or want to move up in their careers, or who plan to change direction without needing another four-year undergraduate degree.
 The long-term value of a program that matches your goals and offers great ROI shouldn’t be underestimated.